-Private Keys are generated and stored inside Sectigo's Hardware Signing Modules (HSMs), which have been certified to at least FIPS 140-2 Level 3.
+Private Keys are generated and stored inside Sectigo's Hardware Security Modules (HSMs).
+HSMs SHOULD be certified to at least FIPS 140-2 Level 3.

 For CA Root key recovery purposes, the Root CA signing keys are encrypted and stored within a secure environment.